 'Equity risk' is the risk that the Fund is exposed to the volatility of the fair value of the equity securities it holds.
-The fair value of individual securities may fluctuate as a result of e.g. company specific news, broad market movements, commission rate risk or foreign currency movements.
-The Fund Manager continuously monitors the (potential) determinants of the value of the securities held and the total portfolio value.
+The fair value of individual securities may fluctuate as a result of e.g. company specific news, broad market movements, interest rate risk or foreign currency movements.
+The Manager continuously monitors the (potential) determinants of the value of the securities held and the total portfolio value.
 As such, risk management is an integral part of investment management which comprises security selection and portfolio construction.
-The exposures in various stocks, and economic sectors and country are frequently monitored, measured and managed against the norms which have been defined for those exposures
+The exposures in various stocks, and economic sectors and country are frequently monitored, measured and managed against the norms which have been defined for those exposures.

 The Fund is exposed to equity securities price risk.
 This arises from investments held by the Fund for which prices in the future are uncertain.
-The Fund's policy is to manage price risk through diversification and selection of securities within specified limits set by the Fund's terms and conditions.
-All equity investments are publicly traded and overall market position is monitored on a daily basis by Fund's Investment Manager and it is reviewed on quarterly basis by the Fund Manager.
-The Fund's policy is to manage price risk through diversification and selection of securities.
+The Fund's policy is to manage price risk through diversification and selection of securities and other financial instruments within specified limits set by the Fund's terms and conditions.
+A summary analysis of investments by nature and geography is presented below.
+The majority of the Fund's equity investments including units of REIT are publicly traded and overall market position is monitored on a daily basis by the Fund Manager and it is reviewed on quarterly basis by the portfolio management team.